The Local Offer at Meopham Community Academy

 - referring children's cases to outside agencies for more specialist involvement.

-The Pupil Support Team is made up of eight members of staff.
+The Pupil Support Team is made up of six key members of staff.
 Each have different roles and responsibilities as part of the support team as follows:

 - Mrs F Winter - Social and Communication mentor